raphaelsty/mkb/README.md

 ## 📊 Evaluation

 You can evaluate the performance of your models with the `evaluation` module.
 By giving the training, validation and test triples to the `true_triples`parameter, you will calculate the `filtered` metrics.
-You can calculate the `raw` metrics by setting `true_triples = []`.
+You can calculate the `raw` metrics by leaving `true_triples` to default value.

 ```python
 from kdmkb import evaluation